Skip to content

 Teamwork is a critical aspect of organizational success and without a cohesive approach for addressing issues, teams will often stumble.
 In this third example, a large engineering team that was trying to improve cohesion as well as performance, and implemented a 360 feedback process to target and develop the behaviors needed for success.
 Aggregate results showed that their technical competencies were strong, but there were issues and inconsistencies in communication and “people” skills that were impacting the ability for the team to work together.

-4. Assess the impact of training and development initiatives.
+4. Assess impact of training and development initiatives

-According to Training Magazine’s 2024 Industry Report, US organizations spent a total of $98 billion on training in 2024.
+According to Training Magazine's Industry Report, US organizations spent a total of $98 billion on training.
 Unfortunately, many organizations have no idea if their training is making an impact.
-McKinsey Quarterly noted a decade ago that senior executives were concerned about the lack of metrics around their training initiatives, and observed this year that this remains a major challenge.
+McKinsey Quarterly has noted that senior executives were concerned about the lack of metrics around their training initiatives, and this remains a major challenge.

 One method for assessing whether training impacts actual on-the-job behaviors is to ask managers and other groups if trained behaviors are being exhibited.
 In this last example, a customer service organization developed a three-month training program to improve the professional skills of a key role in the organization.
 More than 220 participants went through an integrated curriculum of courses and on-the-job training tied to role competencies.